-Whether you have a gas or electric furnace, any dirt on the interior will most likely cover components such as the heat exchanger and blower motor.
+Whether you have a gas or electric furnace in your Denver home, any dirt on the interior will most likely cover components such as the heat exchanger and blower motor.
 If you don't clean it out, the performance of your system drops as it has to run longer and work harder to heat up.
 The dirt can also prematurely wear out electronic components like switches.

 All you need to do is vacuum the interior to remove any contaminants.
 For hard-to-reach areas or stubborn grime, use a soft bristle brush to loosen things up and then wipe down the surface with a slightly damp cloth.
 However, ensure you leave no moisture behind and don't disturb any wiring.

 Lubricating your blower motor first involves unscrewing the access panel from your furnace assembly or removing it by hand, depending on the type.
 Once off, locate the oil ports on the sides of the motor indicated by colored caps.
 Remove the caps and insert drops of bearing oil while being careful not to overfill, which causes leakage and floor stains.
 Recap the oil ports when finished.
 As for the burners, it helps to take a picture to remember how they are placed.
 Remove them, clean the surfaces with a brass brush, wash in soap and water, and air dry them before reinstalling.
 We have a team of experts who can do this step for you if you’re in a bind.

 Clean ducts, vents, and flue